dizzzan/simple-terraform-buildkite-plugin/README.md

 # Simple Terraform Buildkite Plugin

-A Buildkite plugin for generating terraform workflow pipeline steps via terraform in docker container.
+A Buildkite plugin for taking the monotony out of writing typical terraform workflow pipelines.

 ## Example
 Add the following to your `pipeline.yml`: